-This ritual in Gujrat is known as hast milaap, whether in south India during this ritual fire is absent, they pour water and place turmeric in the hands of the couple with the presence of auspicious material like Betel leaves, coconut, nuts also.
+This ritual in Gujrat is known as hast Milaap, whether in south India during this ritual fire is absent, they pour water and place turmeric in the hands of the couple with the presence of auspicious material like Betel leaves, coconut, nuts also.

 The seven-step ritual.
 Saptapadi ritual is known as saat phere (seven rounds).
-The couple hold their right-hand takes seven circles of the Agni home, and the circle is firstly led by the bride and followed by groom.
+The couple hold their right-hand takes seven circles of the Agni home, and the circle is firstly led by the bride and followed by the groom.
 In the north region, the cotton cloth of the groom is tied with the bride’s dupatta.
 After tying the knot, they give certain lifelong promises to each other while moving around the Agni.
 This holy ritual is done by the priest with chanting of mantras.

 Post Wedding Rituals